cajacko/writing/writing/automation.md

 # Automate Everything

+- Bad memory, niche tasks, frequency and long checklists
+- Improving yourself - frequent tasks to live happier
+- Experimenting with habits - reminders, courses, coaches etc.
+- Automating life - PA, scripts, reminders

 ---

+My memory is shit.
+Without my phone I'm not sure I'd be able to function in normal society.
+(TODO: Examples.
+Forgetting events, getting back to people...).

+But that's ok.
+As a programmer I'm a big fan of getting the machines to do as much for you as you can.
+And machines are much better at remembering stuff than you.
+So why not free yourself up and spend more time doing things a machine can't do.
+Like creative expression or having fun.

+(NOTE: Point about no one remembering niche tasks, long lists or regular frequency)

+I solve this by keeping reminders and checklists for everything.
+(TOOD: Examples)

+Here are the key qualities of my reminder and checklist system:

+- Repeated reminders
+- Snooze reminders
+- Visibility
+- Ease to create a new one
+- Checklists you can reset

+I use Trello to manage all of this.
+(TODO: Describe in enough detail so others can do their own version)

+---

+The post is about forgetting things an duding reminders/checklists/calendars/alarms/notifications to solve that.

+---

+I love having nothing to do.
+No tasks or admin.
+Just time to dick about designing board games, developing weird app ideas or doodling pretty pictures.

+We all have life admin to get done.
+(TODO: Examples)

+And forgetting to do it can cause even more problems (NOTE: Needed to explain why we need reminders).
+(TODO: Examples)

+As a programmer I spend most of my time trying to get the machines to do my job for me.
+So I've looked into how I can get the machines to make sure I never forget
+So I've looked into how I can best get the machines to do my life admin and make sure I don't forget things.
+Which free's up my time for aforementioned dicking about.

+The most important thing I do for this, is keep digital reminders and checklists for everything.
+(TODO: Examples)

+The important aspects of these reminders are:

+- I have reminders for pretty much everything in my life
+- Some of these reminders repeat daily/weekly/monthly
+- I can snooze these reminders to a more convenient time

+Here's some bonus content on other ways I automate life admin and remembering:

+- Calendar
+- Scripts
+- Personal Assistant

+---

+TODO: Focus on 1 point - Free time for fun by automating life admin.
+How - Repeat reminders, snoozing and checklists

 - Time is valuable, don't do things computers can do for you.
 Remembering (calendar, checklists, reminders).
 Free yourself for more creative thinking and enjoying life
 - As programmer, goal is to build scripts so you don't have to do anything